 When you have approval from your doctor, what should you aim for?
 The US Department of Health and Human Services recommends these exercise guidelines to gain health benefits:

 - Throughout the week, aim for 150 minutes of moderate-intensity aerobic exercise, such as walking briskly.

 - Or, aim for 75 minutes of vigorous-intensity exercises throughout the week.
 Examples include jogging or running.

 - In addition, do strength-training exercises to work the muscles in your legs, hips, back, abdomen, chest, and arms.
-Strength training should be done two or more times per week.
+Strength training should be done 2 or more times per week.

 - Or, do a combination of moderate- and vigorous-intensity exercises, along with the strength training.